raganwald/raganwald.github.com/index.md

 ### I ship products

-<p style="margin-bottom: 0px;">“<em>Reg and I worked together for a year and ahalf.
+<p style="margin-bottom: 0px;">“<em>Reg and I worked together for a year and a half.
 During that time, he spearheaded the effort to produce JProbe Threadalyzer, and then shepherded the entire JProbe suite through two subsequent upgrade releases.
 By that time, Threadalyzer had all but eliminated its competition in the Java thread analysis space, and JProbe had become
 KL's major source of revenue.</em>”</p>
 <div style="font-size:0.8em; text-align:right; margin-bottom: 20px; margin-right: 10px;">—Christian Jaekl: Software Engineer and Concurrency Domain Expert</div>